corrimori/knapsak_web/readme.md

 ### The Problem

-"We are going to grandma and grandpa's.
-Pack up!"
+"We are going to Grandma and Grandpa's.
+Pack up!"s

 I find that many times as a mom, I am not only packing for myself but I end up packing for the kids as well.
 There are many packing list apps out there but what if your kid is too small to read?
 They can still pack for a trip with a visual packing list!